+86 1510-529-7925 [email protected]

 19-08-29X-E3-1024x683 Seagull DF-1 camera review

 The one design flaw that I see with the Seagull DF-1 camera is the film rewind lever.
-It works almost the same way as most film cameras, ie. you push the button at the bottom of the plate and use the film rewind lever to wind the film back into the film canister, except the film rewind lever is very close to the viewfinder so it is an absolute pain to wind the film up.
+It works almost the same way as most film cameras, i.e., you push the button at the bottom of the plate and use the film rewind lever to wind the film back into the film canister.
+However, the film rewind lever is very close to the viewfinder, so it is an absolute pain to wind the film up.
 You will keep banging your fingers against the viewfinder, and it takes ages to wind the film up as you have to go slow with the winding action because your fingers keep hitting the pentaprism hump on the camera.
-On most cameras, winding up the film is no problem and I can do it relatively quickly but I would guess it takes me maybe 5 times longer to wind the film up.
+On most cameras, winding up the film is no problem and I can do it relatively quickly, but I would guess it takes me maybe 5 times longer to wind the film up.

 19-08-29X-E3-1024x683 Seagull DF-1 camera review

-When I bought the Seagull DF-1, it only came with the Haiou-64 58mm F2 lens and this lens seems to be very good.
-It reminds me a lot of my old Pentax film lens with how it feels to use.
-The lens comes with the Minolta bayonet fit mount and is suppose to be a Biotar 58mm f2 clone.
-The Haiou-64 58mm F2 lens is constructed with 6 elements in 4 groups, has 6 aperture blades and has a minimum focus distance of 0.6 meters.
-There is not a lot of information about this lens online, but from my shooting, the lens is sharp, even when shot wide open.
+When I bought the Seagull DF-1, it only came with the Haiou-64 58mm F2 lens, and this lens seems to be very good.
+It reminds me a lot of my old Pentax film lens in terms of how it feels to use.
+The lens comes with the Minolta bayonet fit mount and is supposed to be a Biotar 58mm f2 clone.
+The Haiou-64 58mm F2 lens is constructed with 6 elements in 4 groups, has 6 aperture blades, and a minimum focus distance of 0.6 meters.
+There is not a lot of information about this lens online, but from my shooting experience, the lens is sharp, even when shot wide open.

 19-08-29X-E3-1024x683 Seagull DF-1 camera review

 Shooting the lens proved to be very easy thanks to the bright viewfinder on the Seagull DF-1.
-The focus throw on the lens made it easy to get focus on any subject that I was shooting.
-The focus scale on the lens itself made it easy to guestimate the correct focus before I even put the camera up to my eye to shoot.
-The lens does have one thing about it that I strongly dislike and that is the aperture ring.
+The focus throw on the lens made it easy to get focus on any subject I was shooting.
+The focus scale on the lens itself made it easy to estimate the correct focus before I even put the camera up to my eye to shoot.
+The lens does have one thing about it that I strongly dislike, and that is the aperture ring.
 The aperture ring is very loose on my copy.
-You can change the aperture with almost no pressure applied to it and I had the lens aperture changed on me a few times while simply walking around with the camera hanging on my side.
+You can change the aperture with almost no pressure applied to it, and I had the lens aperture change on me a few times while simply walking around with the camera hanging on my side.
 I did get into the habit of checking the aperture before shooting each shot, but that is a pain to do.
-I would have preferred to trust that the lens would have maintained the aperture that I had chosen a while ago and not have to keep double-checking that my setting is right.
+I would have preferred to trust that the lens would maintain the aperture I had chosen and not have to keep double-checking that my setting is right

 19-08-29X-E3-1024x683 Seagull DF-1 camera review